Aashishsharma/Learnings/MongoDB/Mongoose.md

   },
    date: { type: Date, default: () => Date.now()), immutable: true }
     // default needs to be a value, but if we don't wrap this data in a function, every time the 1st time value of Date.now() would be passed
-    // immutable = true means that value cannot be changed gain, usually used in createdAt/ updatedAt field
+    // immutable = true means that value cannot be changed gain, usually used in createdAt field

 });
 const Breakfast = db.model('Breakfast', breakfastSchema);